kyma-project/community/internal/research/opentelemetry/deployment-tracing.md

 ## Collector Services

 The collector consists of telemetry receivers, processors and exporters, which can be combined to processing pipelines in services.
-E.g., the following configuration can receive traces via the Zipkin and OTLP API, batch them and forwards the batches to another Zipkin service and writing to STDOUT.
+For example, the following configuration receives traces using the Zipkin and OTLP API and batches them.
+Then, it forwards the batches to another Zipkin service and writes the output to STDOUT.

 ```
 receivers: